-Third, the Berry Ratio would not work well when the firm performed multiple services, unless they could be separately unbundled and priced.
-Complex distributors, for example, or firms that performed both manufacturing and distribution services, would not be good candidates for the Berry Ratio.
-Horeover, manufacturing activities were not good candidates for the Berry Ratio because of their capital intensity.
-Lastly, any firms with intangible assets would also complicate calculation of the value-adding activities and the appropriate margin or mark-up those activities should receive.
+for the Berry Ratio.
+18 Moreover, manufacturing activities were not good candidates for the Berry Ratio because of their capital intensity.
+Lastly, any firms with intangible assets would also complicate the calculation of the value-adding activities and the appropriate margin or mark-up those activities should receive.